Emissions Trading System (ETS) in shipping

 - Emissions Trading System (ETS) in shipping

-On 18 April 2023, the European Union adopted a legislation for the inclusion of maritime transport in the European Union Emissions Trading System (ETS).
-The legislation will come into effect from 01 January 2024.
-The EU ETS is a cornerstone of the EU’s policy to combat climate change and is a key tool for reducing greenhouse gas emissions.
+On 18 April 2023, the European Union (EU) adopted legislation for the inclusion of maritime transport in the EU Emissions Trading System (ETS).
+The legislation came into effect on 1 January 2024.
+The EU-ETS is a cornerstone of the EU’s policy to combat climate change and is a key tool for reducing greenhouse gas (GHG) emissions.

-The shipping industry is an essential global supply chain, but it is also a growing contributor of GHG emissions.
+The shipping industry is an essential part of the global supply chain, but it is also a growing contributor to greenhouse gas (GHG) emissions.
 The Fourth IMO GHG Study 2020 shows that the share of shipping emissions in global anthropogenic GHG emissions has increased from 2.76% in 2012 to 2.89% in 2018, primarily due to a continuous growth in international maritime trade.

 Globally, the IMO has adopted mandatory technical and operational measures to reduce emissions of GHGs from international shipping under its pollution prevention treaty (MARPOL).
-However, certain states and/ or blocs have further committed to reducing these levels even more substantially to meet their own specific goals of GHG emission reduction targets.
+However, certain states and/ or blocs have further committed to reducing these levels substantially, in pursuit of their own GHG emission reduction targets.

-Aimed at reducing GHG emissions from the shipping industry, the EU Commission adopted Market Based Measures (MBM) to meet their climate goals.
-An Emission Trading System (ETS) is one such MBM.
+Aimed at reducing GHG emissions from the shipping industry, the EU Commission adopted Market-Based Measures (MBMs) to meet its climate goals.
+An ETS is one such MBM.

-The Club has produced the following Frequently Asked Questions (FAQs) guidance to assist Members in further understanding the EU Emission Trading System in more detail.
+The Club has produced the following Frequently Asked Questions (FAQs) guidance to assist Members in further understanding the EU-ETS in more detail.

 WHAT IS EMISSION TRADING?

-Emissions trading is a concentrated approach to control pollution by providing economic incentives for achieving reductions in the emissions of pollutants.
+Emissions trading is a market-based approach to control pollution by providing economic incentives for achieving reductions in the emissions of pollutants.
 Various countries, states, and companies have adopted such trading systems, notably for mitigating climate change.
-At this stage, these systems are not connected to the maritime sector.
 Emissions trading programs have two key components:

 - a limit (or cap) on pollution,